Census API

 Setup

-Import the required packages and load your Census API key from a local config file.
+Import the required packages and load your Census API key from a local config file (see the Getting Started guide for details).
 You can register for a free API key at the Census Bureau website.

 In[1]: